kieranpotts/blog/README.md

 New blog posts are created in `feature/**` side branches, which are squash-merged into `dev` when ready for publication.
 Other changes may be committed directly to the `dev` branch.

 Updates to the `stable` branch in the reference repository are automatically deployed via Netlify.
-THerefore, to deploy the latest changes in the `dev` branch, simply rebase `stable` on `dev` and push those changes into the upstream repository.
+Therefore, to deploy the latest changes in the `dev` branch, simply rebase `stable` on `dev` and push those changes into the upstream repository.
+It takes just a few seconds for the changes to go live.

 ```txt
 git switch stable